 Avoiding Self-Employment Taxes

 Small business owners are required to pay taxes on two levels- one is income tax.
 The other is self-employment taxes (or FICA and Medicare in the W2 world).
 These combined taxes could easily be 25% to 30% of your net income.
-If see yourself earning more than $30,000 net income, you might want to consider electing to be taxed as an S Corp.
-You can save about 4.6% in taxes.
+If you see yourself earning more than $40,000 net income, you might want to consider electing to be taxed as an S Corp.
+You can save about a minimum of 4.6% in taxes, perhaps upwards to 6% or 7%.

 Read more about S Corps here-